ChristofSchwarz/qs_on_Kubernetes/vagrantprovision/readme.md

  ## Configuration

 You can see <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/vagrantprovision/Vagrantfile">here the settings</a> for this virtual machine.
 It uses Ubuntu 16.04, 6 GB or RAM, 2 processors, and syncs the relative folder "/files" within the VM as "/vagrant/files" folder.
 You will find the config files (.yaml) there.

+The scripts which will be processed right after the first boot of the machine are found in <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/tree/master/vagrantprovision/sh">subfolder sh</a>.
+They install NFS, Docker, Docker Machine, Minikube, kubeadm, kubectl, helm.

+You will have a blank but working minikube.
+The essential parts to install a storageClass, a PVC, NFS-Container, MongoDB, Qlik Sense init and Qlik Sense are found in <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/vagrantprovision/sh/4_qlik.sh">file 4_qlik.sh</a> which will not automatically be started.

+Enjoy doing it step by step yourself to understand whats done, or just execute the .sh file